Formant is used by James Jeans (1938) to mean the collection of harmonics of a note that are augmented by a resonance.

 - Consider a musical wind instrument, whose bore radiates weakly below some frequency f, and which is excited by a reed or lip valve whose spectral envelope falls with frequency.
 Here the output sound has a spectral envelope peak that has nothing at all to do with the resonances of the bore.

 - Consider this quote*, from Stevens and House (1961): "When resonant frequencies are sufficiently close, however, they are not necessarily identical with the frequencies of the peaks in the spectrum.
 For example, when two resonances with bandwidths of about 100 cps are about 100 cps apart, the spectrum envelope may show only one prominence: the frequency of the peak will be somewhere between the two resonant frequencies.
-In the discussion that follows, the the levels of the resonances will be defined to be the levels of the of the spectral envelope at the frequencies of the resonances (rather than at the spectral peaks)."
+In the discussion that follows, the the levels of the resonances will be defined to be the levels of the spectral envelope at the frequencies of the resonances (rather than at the spectral peaks)."

 near the note sung, but they usually don't have a strong singer's formant'.
 When that speaker said 'first formant' he presumably meant 'first resonance' and when he said 'singer's formant' he meant a spectral peak probably due to two or more resonances.
 So we have the same person using the word in two of its three different meanings in the one sentence.